backstage/backstage/.changeset/young-birds-push.md

 '@backstage/catalog-model': minor
 ---

-Introduce an optional spec.type attribute on the Domain entity kind
+Introduce an optional spec.type attribute on the Domain and System entity kinds